Justintime50/web-scrapers/README.md

 ## Usage

-Edit the scripts to suit your needs and run the script.
+Edit the scripts to suit your needs, then run them.

 - `regex-scraper.py` - simple regex web scraper, quick and dirty approach.
 - `beautiful-soup-scraper.py` - additional customization options available with Beautiful Soup.

 **Example**
 ```bash
 python beautiful-soup-scraper.py
 ```

+The output of the scraped page will be saved to a `output.txt` file.

 ## Development & Testing